savashn/pquv/README.md

 }
 ```

+## Advanced Usage

-Here is an [example usage](https://ecewo.vercel.app/docs/async-operations/#async-postgres-queries) with [Ecewo](https://github.com/savashn/ecewo), which is a minimalist C framework based on libuv.
+Here is an [advanced example usage](https://ecewo.vercel.app/docs/async-operations/#async-postgres-queries) with [Ecewo](https://github.com/savashn/ecewo), which is a minimalist C framework based on libuv.